AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-api.md

 ## Define a reference field for the source schema

-Within the Schema Registry, relationship descriptors work similarly to foreign keys in relational database tables: a field in the source schema acts as a reference to the **primary identity** field of a destination schema.
+Within the [!DNL Schema Registry], relationship descriptors work similarly to foreign keys in relational database tables: a field in the source schema acts as a reference to the **primary identity** field of a destination schema.
 If your source schema does not have a field for this purpose, you may need to create a mixin with the new field and add it to the schema.
 This new field must have a `type` value of "[!DNL string]".

 >[!IMPORTANT] Unlike the destination schema, the source schema cannot use its primary identity as a reference field.